ValentinPhB/scp_bts_P2/README.md

 image_localisation

+## Installation Python 3.8.6

+First download Python.exe from Python.org for the 3.8.6 Python version and execute it.
-Please see the appropriate guide for your operating System.
+After installing Python 3.8.6 please see the appropriate guide for your operating System.

 ## a.
 Setup for Unix